KPRoche/quantum-raspberry-tie/README.md

 # QuantumBowtiePing.py
 This version pings the IBM Quantum Experience site before initializing the API to make sure the site is responding.
 If it does not, the program will exit.
 If it successfully connects, in each cycle it pings again before it confirms the backend status and (presuming the backend is not busy) sending the OPENQASM code.
-If there no good response to the ping, or the backend responds as busy, it waits 10 seconds and tries again by pinging.
+If there no good response to the ping, or the backend responds as busy, it waits 10 seconds and tries again, begining again with that initial ping to the website.

 Both versions run the display by spawning a second thread.
 As long as the variable "thinQing" is True, the rainbow cycle is run.
 If it is False, the value of the string "maxpattern" is translated into the red and blue qubit display.